Brussels sprouts hater? You are guaranteed to LOVE our honey butter brussels sprouts!

 Did you hate brussels sprouts as a child?
 I certainly did.
 I mean who on earth liked the taste of boiled cabbage without any flavouring or goodness?
 They literally tasted like a combination of nasty farts and cabbage.
 I remember being forced to eat them as a child, and poor little me, sitting at the dinner table having to eat every single one of them on my plate until they were finished.

 In fact, until the ripe old age of 26, I have had nothing but bad experiences with brussels sprouts.

-So my sister and brother used to live in the UK for many years while I was still in High School, which meant Mum, Dad and I and the rest of the family travelled a lot to London.
-This year we decided to take a family holiday to London to have a civilised family Christmas with Mums cousin and her family.
+So my sister and brother used to live in the UK for many years while I was still in High School, which meant Mum, Dad and I and the rest of the family traveled a lot to London.
+This year we decided to take a family holiday to London to have a civilized family Christmas with Mums cousin and her family.

 This was a new experience for us and looking down at the laden dinner table, I realised very quickly that Mum’s cousin had served brussels sprouts.

 Nope.
-Not happenng, there was no chance that I was going to eat them.
+Not happening, there was no chance that I was going to eat them.

 So while I steered clear of the brussel sprouts, everyone else in the family happily tucked into them.